ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

    If a `compatible GPU <https://pytorch.org/get-started/locally/>`_ is available, it will be used by default.
 Otherwise, training will use the CPU, which will take a prohibitively long computational time (several hours).

-At the end of the training, the optimal threshold should be indicated:
+At the end of the training, the optimal threshold will be indicated:

 .. code-block:: console

    Running threshold analysis to find optimal threshold
 	Optimal threshold: 0.01
 	Saving plot: spineGeneric/roc.png